notnullgames/deckagog/README.md

 ## Installation

-Download [the release](TODO) and put it in a sensible directory.
+Download [the latest release](https://github.com/notnullgames/deckagog/releases) and put it in a sensible directory.
 Add it as a non-steam game in steam.

 For now, you will need to make an initial login token externally.
 I made a little script you can run in desktop-mode: